ErazeerHead04/rlac/_posts/2026-02-27-Assignment-1.md

 - **Snape** rises compared to early canon, reflecting how his narrative function expands: from antagonist-teacher to ambiguous operative.
 - **Voldemort** also changes in relative frequency: rather than a steady presence, he intensifies as the series becomes war-oriented rather than school-mystery oriented.

 A key methodological point: Trends provides relative frequency, not moral evaluation.
-Increased “snape*” does not mean Snape becomes “good”; it means the text increasingly requires him as a narrative hinge.
-That distinction—*frequency is not valuation*—is central to the ethical caution Ted Underwood raises about distant reading: quantitative clarity can produce interpretive overconfidence if we forget what the metric actually measures.
+Increased “snape” does not mean Snape becomes “good”; it means the text increasingly requires him as a narrative hinge.
+That distinction *frequency is not valuation* is central to the ethical caution Ted Underwood raises about distant reading: quantitative clarity can produce interpretive overconfidence if we forget what the metric actually measures.

 ## Findings Part 3: Networked Power—Harry, Dumbledore, Snape, Voldemort (Links)